-Gross Margin.
+Gross Margin (excluding depreciation and amortization).
 Gross margin (which we define as revenues less cost of revenues divided by revenues) declined to 63.7% during 2004 from 65.6% during 2003.
 This decline is a result of the change in revenue mix and related cost of revenues discussed above.
 Gross margins for HCO were 79.8% and 81.8% for 2004 and 2003, respectively.
 Gross margins for PMD were 36.3% and 42.2% for 2004 and 2003, respectively.
 Gross margins for PMD are lower than HCO due to the higher costs associated with delivering live event and content development services, and such costs can vary from project to project.
-We expect gross margins for HCO to improve modestly during 2005 resulting from increases in Internet-based HLC and add-on courseware subscription revenues.
-We expect gross margins for PMD in 2005 to remain comparable to 2004 levels.

 Product development.
-Product development expenses decreased approximately \$700,000, or 22.1%, to \$2.5 million for 2004 from \$3.2 million for 2003, and approximated 12.6% and 17.8% of revenues for 2004 and 2003, respectively.
-This reduction primarily resulted from lower personnel expenses partially due to the redesignation of personnel associated with our Competency CompassTM and HospitalDirect^R solutions from product development in 2003 to cost of revenues in 2004.
+Product development expenses decreased approximately \$716,000, or 22.1%, to \$2.5 million for 2004 from \$3.2 million for 2003, and approximated 12.6% and 17.8% of revenues for 2004 and 2003, respectively.
+This reduction primarily resulted from lower personnel expenses partially due to the redesignation of personnel associated with our Competency CompassTM and HospitalDirect® solutions from product development in 2003 to cost of revenues in 2004.
 In addition, the continued consolidation of product development efforts resulted in lower personnel and contract labor expenses during 2004.
-New product development efforts during 2004 were focused on feature enhancements, and content offerings that build upon our core product, the Internet-based HLC.
-During 2004, we launched HealthStream Express (an economy-scaled version of our Internet-based HLC) and several new content offerings to further our penetration and also expand existing customer relationships.
-We also have several other content products under development that are expected to be launched during the first quarter of 2005.
+New product development efforts during 2004 were focused on software features, and courseware offerings that build upon our core product, the Internet-based HLC.
+During 2004, we launched HealthStream Express® (an economy-scaled version of our Internet-based HLC) and several new courseware offerings to further our penetration and also expand existing customer relationships.
 In addition to amounts expensed, we capitalized approximately \$900,000 and \$400,000 in 2004 and 2003, respectively, related to content and software features completed by third parties.

-Product development expenses for HCO increased approximately \$100,000, or 4.0%, to \$2.0 million for 2004 from \$1.9 million for 2003, and approximated 14.4% and 16.1% of revenues in 2004 and 2003, respectively.
+Product development expenses for HCO increased approximately \$77,000, or 4.0%, to \$2.0 million for 2004 from \$1.9 million for 2003, and approximated 14.4% and 16.1% of revenues in 2004 and 2003, respectively.
 During 2004, personnel expenses associated with Competency CompassTM were redesignated to cost of revenues.
-This shift of expense was offset by increased personnel costs associated with platform maintenance and development of new feature enhancements for our Internet-based products.
-Product development expenses for PMD decreased approximately \$500,000, or 58.0%, to \$400,000 for 2004 from \$900,000 for 2003, and approximated 6.2% and 14.6% of revenues for 2004 and 2003, respectively.
-This decline was associated with the redesignation of personnel associated with HospitalDirect^R to cost of revenues as well as reductions in the development of other content products.
-The unallocated corporate portion of our product development expenses decreased approximately \$300,000, or 65.3%, to \$100,000 in 2004 from \$400,000 in 2003.
+This shift of expense was offset by increased personnel costs associated with platform maintenance and development of new software features for our Internet-based products.
+Product development expenses for PMD decreased approximately \$521,000, or 58.0%, to \$379,000 for 2004 from \$900,000 for 2003, and approximated 6.2% and 14.6% of revenues for 2004 and 2003, respectively.
+This decline was associated with the redesignation of personnel associated with HospitalDirect® to cost of revenues as well as reductions in the development of other courseware products.
+The unallocated corporate portion of our product development expenses decreased approximately \$272,000, or 65.3%, to \$144,000 in 2004 from \$416,000 in 2003.
 This decline was a result of a shift to more HCO related projects.

 Sales and Marketing Expenses.
-Sales and marketing expenses, including personnel costs, increased approximately \$400,000, or 8.0%, to \$4.8 million for 2004 from \$4.4 million for 2003, and approximated 23.9% and 24.4% of revenues for 2004 and 2003, respectively.
+Sales and marketing expenses, including personnel costs, increased approximately \$354,000, or 8.0%, to \$4.8 million for 2004 from \$4.4 million for 2003, and approximated 23.9% and 24.4% of revenues for 2004 and 2003, respectively.
 The increase in the amount of expenses primarily resulted from increases in personnel, primarily those associated with account management efforts, and increases in commissions, which were partially offset by lower advertising and marketing spending.
 Commission expense increased as a result of changes in commission plans for 2004.
 Advertising and marketing spending levels were lower in 2004 due to changes in marketing initiatives.